hacaravan/CV/README.md

 **Makers Academy** (January - March 2021)
 _Software Development Bootcamp_

-- Intense 16 week software development course, with multiple group, pair, and individual projects.
+- An intense but very enjoyable 16 week software development course, with multiple group, pair, and individual projects.
 - Strong focus on collaborative working to produce clean, reusable code.
-- Mainly using Javascript & Ruby, including React Native, Node.js and Rails.
+- Mainly using Javascript & Ruby, including React Native, Node.js and Rails, picking all of these up from scratch.
 - Further coverage of databases, both relational (Postgres) and non-relational (MongoDB).
 - Concentration on TDD using several testing frameworks - Jasmine, Jest, RSpec, Sinatra, Capybara.
 - Many best practices and principles covered, including OOP, RESTful routing, agile working and MVC pattern